Improves sensory skills

 "blindman" and one is the "guide".

-ONE: Each pair (blindman and guide) decide on a repetitive sound (beep, beep, or zang, zang, or ding, ding...)
+ONE: Each pair (blindman and guide) decide on a repetitive sound (beep, beep, zang, zang, ding, ding...)

 When it is time to start the exercise the guide walks slowly in front of the blindman.
 S/he must say their code sound that the blindman will follow.
-If there are several teams the guide must navigate carefully so the blindmen don't run into each other.
+If there are several pairs the guides must navigate carefully so the blindmen don't run into each other.
 They must go slowly so the blindmen can hear because there will be other sounds.
-It is not a competition!
+It is not a competition !

-TWO: Practice the "touch code" that the guide will use to guide the blindman from behind.
+TWO: The guide is behind.
+Practice the "touch code" that the guide will use to guide the blindman.

 STRAIGHT AHEAD: Touch just under the neck.